 FlexNet Code Insight provides the Product Catalog so your company's offering (products and services) can be represented in a hierarchy within FlexNet Code Insight.
 Once the Product Catalog items are in the system, they may be associated to requests and used to generate Third-Party Notices and other reports.
-The following use cases are applicable to the Product Catalog.
+This chapter describes discusses the Product Catalog and how to use it by describing the following use cases applicable to the Catalog: